 How common is leukemia in children?

 Leukemia is the most common form of cancer that children can develop.
-In the Philippines, the Department of Health states that leukemia will be responsible for 47.8% of cancer for boys and 48% for girls.
+In the Philippines, the Department of Health states that leukemia will be responsible for 47.8 percent of cancer in boys and 48 percent in girls.
 Fortunately, most children diagnosed with leukemia receive successful treatments.

 There are many types of leukemia, with the two most common being: